-Today, a look at some of the “Yeah, buts…” that make hope happen every day.
+Today, a look at some of the “Yeah, buts…” stories from cancer survivors who make hope happen every day.

-Yeah, Joe lost part of his tongue to cancer…but he’s completed his degree in social work and is helping elderly clients.
+Yeah, John lost part of his tongue to cancer…but he’s completed his degree in social work and is helping elderly clients.

 Yeah, David had “a chunk pulled out of his head” because of brain cancer…but he’s planning to walk his daughter down the aisle this fall.